SummaryRead the full fact sheet

 - Wear protective clothing including rubber gloves, boots and eye protection.

-- Wash your hands frequently with soap and water.
-If you get anything on you while cleaning, wash yourself immediately.
+- If you get anything on you while cleaning, wash yourself immediately.

 - Sweep out water.
 Discard any contaminated household materials that cannot be effectively cleaned or disinfected, which may include carpet, mattresses, upholstered furniture or children's soft toys.

 - Discard contaminated drywall, plasterboard and insulation.
 Consult a building practitioner if you are don’t know how to do this or are concerned about the structural integrity.

 - Soak utensils in a chlorine solution Rinse in clean cold water.